Xstrata board expected to back Glencore bid next week

 Operational and management issues are key for Xstrata and at the forefront of concerns for the board, several of the sources said, as the miner shifts from an acquisition-fuelled first decade into a phase of organic growth which the miner hopes will boost volumes by 50 percent by the end of 2014 and cut costs.

-Xstrata’s board has until September 24 to decide whether or not to recommend the revised offer.
-Hostile bids are unusual in mining, a sector in which many large deals and mega-mergers have failed to materialize for a variety of reasons including political and regulatory issues and a tie-up between Xstrata and Glencore would be the second-biggest deal in the sector to date.
+Xstrata’s board has until Sept.
+24 to decide whether or not to recommend the revised offer.
+Hostile bids are unusual in mining, a sector in which many large deals and mega-mergers have failed to materialise for a variety of reasons including political and regulatory issues and a tie-up between Xstrata and Glencore would be the second-biggest deal in the sector to date.

 “Meetings are still going on.
 The board will have a range of views to consider,” another source familiar with the deal said.